barnumbirr/wookie/README.md

 **iRC RSSbot:**

-iRC bot that keeps track of RSS feeds.
-You have to install **irclib/feedparser** python modules to run the bot.
-Replace values where needed.
+iRC bot that keeps track of RSS feeds. **irclib/feedparser** python modules requiered.
+Designed to announce new torrent releases in given iRC channel.